Welcome to the infant and toddler nutrition part of the Nutrition for Kids site!

 avocado, mango or ripe pears for example.
 You can also use a blender, the one you usually use when making smoothies.

 Organic raspberries are also very easy to make into a paste and feed to your baby.

-Other good first foods could be boiled potatoes and carrots.
+Other good first foods could be steamed or boiled carrots or sweet potatoes.

 When the baby is a little older, he or she can start to eat by herself.
-Just place a few avocado slices and boiled carrot sticks on her tray and she will have fun trying to eat them by herself.
+Just place a few avocado slices and boiled carrot sticks on her tray and she will have fun trying to pick them up and eat them.

 Peeled cucumber also works well for kids that are 7+ month old.
 They will enjoy holding the cucumber piece, poking a hole in the middle and maybe at some point taking a bite or two :)